JONSASSE/432-2018/README.md

 ## Course Notes

-Course notes will be available at https://thomaselove.github.io/432-notes/ in due time.
+Course notes are available at https://thomaselove.github.io/432-notes/.
+This, too, is a work in progress.

 ## Key Links